Carmelo Anthony retires from NBA, after 19-year career, NCAA title, 3 Olympic gold medals

 And while he never got to the NBA Finals — he only played in the conference finals once, with Denver against the eventual champion Los Angeles Lakers in 2009 — Anthony also knew what it was like to be a champion.

-He was the Most Outstanding Player of the 2003 Final Four when he led Syracuse to the national championship, and he helped USA Basketball win Olympic gold three times — at Beijing in 2008, at London in 2012 and at Rio de Janeiro in 2016.
+He was the Most Outstanding Player of the 2003 Final Four when he led Syracuse to the national championship, and he helped the U.S. win Olympic gold three times — at Beijing in 2008, at London in 2012 and at Rio de Janeiro in 2016.

+His college coach at Syracuse, the now-retired Jim Boeheim, tweeted a “welcome to retirement” message to his former star.

+“I am honored to have been a part of your legendary career, and I can’t wait to see what’s next for you,” Boeheim wrote.

 “I remember the days when I had nothing, just a ball on the court and a dream of something more,” Anthony said.
 “But basketball was my outlet.
 My purpose was strong, my communities, the cities I represented with pride and the fans that supported me along the way.
 I am forever grateful for those people and places because they made me Carmelo Anthony.”